 Reaction to women abusing men in public (26 March 2008) Video

-The latest clip to be seen on Twitter.
+Another clip seen on Twitter.
 As usual when girl attacks boy, no-one intervenes until he defends himself … then both males and females aggressively seek to stop & punish the male (2 September 2019)

 Bystanders often don’t intervene in sexual harassment – but should they?
 (21 February 2017) Although artfully camouflaged, the gender bias runs deep in this article.
 It ignores violence against men, ignores violence by women, and suggests that women more likely to intervene to stop violence.